Khanda, Sonipat: History

 In 1709, Banda Singh Bahadur came here and raised his army and set up his first army headquarters with the help of villagers from Khanda, Sonipat to attack Mughal treasury and to free Punjab from tyranny of Mughals after getting blessings of Guru Gobind Singh.
 He defeated Mughals in the Battle of Sonipat and conquered it.
-Thereafter, he would go on to kill Mughal Governor (equivalent to chief minister) of Punjab, the richest and most powerful province of the Mughal Empire, inflicting biggest defeats to the Mughals, 17th century World super power, in their history.
-Khanda, Sonipat village witnessed the Battle of Sonipat against Mughals and won the battle under the military leadership of Banda Singh Bahadur Khanda is most powerful village.
+Thereafter, he would go on to kill Mughal Governor (equivalent to chief minister) of Punjab, the richest and most powerful province of the Mughal Empire, inflicting biggest defeats to the Mughals.
+Khanda witnessed the Battle of Sonipat against Mughals and won the battle under the military leadership of Banda Singh Bahadur Khanda is most powerful village.
 Many history books says that Khanda was named after the Mahabharata times Khandava Forest or Khandavaprastha.
-One of the oldest Nirmohi Akhara math is located at Khanda village Kishore Das was the first Mahant of this math.
+One of the oldest Nirmohi Akhara math is located at Khanda village Dada Kishor Das was the first Mahant of this math.

+The two princely states of Chhattisgarh Rajnandgaon and Chhuikhadan were established by two followers of Baba Banda Singh Bahadur.
+His two followers were Chaudhary Rup Singh Dahiya and Chaudhary Prahlad Singh Dahiya came from Khanda, Sonipat village who belonged to famous Nirmohi Akhara of Khanda.

 Battle of Sonipat

 The one and only battle fought in Sonipat was Battle of Sonipat.
-After taking blessings from Guru Gobind Singh, Baba Banda Singh Bahadur first camped at Khanda, Sonipat and assembled a fighting force with Dahiya Jats.
-Khanda, Sonipat village witnessed the Battle of Sonipat against Mughals and won the battle under the military leadership of Banda Singh Bahadur.
+After taking blessings from Guru Gobind Singh, Baba Banda Singh Bahadur first camped at Sehri Khanda, Sonipat and assembled a fighting force with Dahiya Jats.
+Khanda village witnessed the Battle of Sonipat against Mughals and won the battle under the military leadership of Banda Singh Bahadur.

+Ram Mandir

+Nirmohi Akhara who struggled for 200 years for Ayodhya's Ram temple and was one of the main plaintiffs in the Ayodhya dispute of Ram Janmabhoomi-Babri Masjid title suits, has built a grand temple of 'Ram Lalla' in Khanda village of Sonipat district in Haryana.